 Approximately 18 months later I was expecting baby Lane.
 I managed throughout my pregnancy reasonably well, on bad days I was advised on certain medications I could take but preferred not to.
 I had acupuncture weekly and I would always recommend that.
 They decided that I should not got to far over my due date, due to any complications and baby was also looking big.
 He did arrive late, only a week via a emergency cesarean but was a chunky 10lb 4oz.

 Fast forward 2 years after his arrival, I decided enough was enough and I needed to lose weight.
 I lost 4 stone and discovered a love for running and exercise.
-All my medication was dropped and the pain more manageable than it had been for years.
+It is difficult at times to juggle motherhood, work and the gym so I invested in some gym equipment and what was once a wood shed now holds varies exercise equipment.
+From working out, dieting and losing weight my medication was dropped and the pain more manageable than it had been for years.
 When my son was 6 years of age, baby number two came along and again I had very few pains throughout my pregnancy.

 I still have bad days and the sciatica can be hideous but I have always counted myself lucky.
 I do not have it that badly and I could have far worse things to deal with.
 Like many of these things it is what you make it.
 I have over a 20 year relationship with Ankylosing Spondylitis, we have most definitely had good times and bad times together but like any relationship it’s about giving and taking.
 When I was diagnosed very little information was available but so much more information and help is available now.
 NASS (national Ankylosing Spondylitis society) have a wealth of information and support.
 You can contact them directly on http://nass.co.uk or they have pages on all social media.